Applications for Marketplace Vendors will open in December 2021.

 Inspired by the traditions and natural beauty of the Eastern Shore, woodcrafter Richard Coolidge presents handcrafted wooden cutting boards and trivets engraved with iconic Maryland imagery such as crabs, lighthouses, and regional wildlife.

-Metalsmith Wanda Jester creates and designs unique metal jewelry out of her home-based studio in Salisbury, Maryland.
-Her jewelry collections are inspired by the natural and cultural landscapes of the Eastern Shore.
+Metalsmith Wanda Jester creates unique nature-inspired metal and watercolor paper jewelry out of her home-based studio in Salisbury.
+Her jewelry collections are inspired by the birds, sealife, and natural landscapes of the Eastern Shore.

 Dropping Acorns (Cambridge, MD)